BeiDouMS/BeiDou-Server/README.md

 ﻿# Cosmic - MapleStory v83
 Cosmic launched as a successor to HeavenMS on March 21st 2021.

-This document is currently being worked on, so some errors may occur.
+This document is currently being worked on, so it may not be fully accurate.

 ## Beware